Dismissal of Robert Rialmo: Dismissal of Superintendent Eddie T. Johnson

 On October 17, 2019, the same night as the Rialmo dismissal and after addressing the media, Eddie Johnson was found slumped over the steering wheel of his car by CPD.
 Johnson explained that he was out with a group of friends for dinner and admitted that he passed out in his vehicle with the engine running.
 Although Johnson has had health troubles during his nearly four years as superintendent, which included a kidney transplant by his son, a CPD officer, he was not concerned about an investigation into the incident by the city inspector general's office.
 The responding CPD officers allowed Johnson to drive home on his own volition without a field sobriety test, inciting controversy of usurping proper police protocol, which Johnson had accused Rialmo of doing the night of the LeGrier/Jones shooting.
 Johnson later admitted to Mayor Lori Lightfoot he had been drinking alcohol before he fell asleep at the wheel of his city-owned SUV.
 A week later, Johnson boycotted President Trump's speech at the International Association of Chiefs of Police conference in Chicago on October 27, 2019.
 Trump called Johnson's values and his absence a "disgrace."
 Johnson said he would not attend the conference "while racial insults and hatred are cast from the Oval Office."
 Johnson conceded that the past four years had been "trying" and planned to call a news conference for his timely departure from the CPD.
 On November 7, 2019, Johnson called a news conference announcing his retirement, and said it was “time for someone else to pin these four stars to their shoulders.”
 Johnson hoped to remain at his post until the end of 2019.
 Retired Los Angeles police Chief Charlie Beck was appointed as Chicago's interim police superintendent by Mayor Lori Lightfoot as the successor to Eddie Johnson.
 On December 2, 2019, Superintendent Johnson was unexpectedly dismissed two weeks before he was ready to retire, ending a tumultuous term as chief of the CPD.
 Mayor Lightfoot said that "Eddie Johnson intentionally misled me."

+Popular culture

+Robert Rialmo victims, Quintonio Legrier and Bettie Jones, were included in a list of Black-Americans killed in police interactions at the conclusion of a 2020 short film Two Distant Strangers, in which a Black-American is trapped in a time loop and killed by a police officer.